 How to use earphones without damaging ears

-Is it bad to sleep with headphones in
+Is it bad to sleep with headphones in?

 You may be one of those people that like to fall asleep with headphones in.
 I must admit, going to sleep with headphones in can be an amazing experience.
 Some make this a routine.

 However, that may be bad for you.
-Basically, the same rules apply for sleeping too.
+Basically, the same rules apply to sleeping too.
 Loud sounds can damage your inner ear when you’re sleeping too.
 It’s not like it’s immune to it when the body is asleep.

 However, when you sleep, you roll around, and that puts pressure on your ear.
 This can hurt your ears too.
 You’ll wake up feeling uncomfortable.